 Established in 2001, the very popular [8:tension] Young Choreographers’ Series has provided the great opportunity to get a closer look at a new generation of choreographers and their most successful performances, ever since.
 Within this programme artists such as Ann Liv Young, Akram Khan or Olivier Dubois, to name but a few, had their first appearances at the festival.
 Since 2008 all of the [8:tension] artists are also aspirants for the Prix Jardin d’Europe, Europe’s highest endowed award for contemporary choreography.
 In 2018 the newly launched ImPulsTanz – Young Choreographers' Award sponsored by Casinos Austria took its place.

 Exhibitions, book presentations, panel discussions, etc. add as [ImPulsTanz Extras] to the festival programme.

 In order to provide the right setting to the respective dance pieces, ImPulsTanz cooperates with the most important venues in Vienna, amongst them Staatsoper Wien, Burgtheater, Akademietheater, Odeon, Schauspielhaus, MuseumsQuartier or Volkstheater, and at the same time strives to explore new spaces, every year: the cooperation with three of the most important Viennese museums – Weltmuseum Wien, mumok – Museum moderner Kunst Stiftung Ludwig Wien, 21er Haus, Leopold Museum – represent another key aspect of the last festival editions.
 This collaboration challenged some extraordinarily creative potential.
 Ethnological topics, the relation to artistic actions, their objects and the idiosyncrasy of non-theatrical spaces created a great environment for the creation of exemplary, unique pieces of art.
-To many members of the Viennese dance scene these programmes opened up new opportunities, such as working within new contexts and in close dialogue with curators of the fine arts and anthropology.
+To many members of the Viennese dance scene these programmes opened up new opportunities, such as working within new contexts and in close dialogue with curators of the fine arts.